First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 KAPLAN: No response.
 We must still be out of comm. range.

-CHAKOTAY: I'm picking up an asteroid field at co-ordinates 113 mark 7.
-Record it.
+CHAKOTAY: I'm picking up an asteroid field at coordinates one one three

-KAPLAN: Ah, sir, that asteroid field?
-It's the same one we passed two hours ago.
+KAPLAN: Er, sir.
+That asteroid field?
+It's the same one we passed two

 CHAKOTAY: Great.
 We're not only lost, we're flying in circles.

-KAPLAN: It's a Federation hailing beacon, originating bearing 309 mark 4.
-It's Voyager.
+KAPLAN: It's a Federation hailing beacon, originating bearing three oh

 CHAKOTAY: The signal's coming from the planet surface.